Frame - Atlantis

 The Rivendell Atlantis

-Our best known model gets a few tweaks and an easier price for 2018.
+Our best known model gets a few tweaks and an easier price.

 - Six new frame sizes

 - More tire clearance

 - Everything you'd expect from a Rivendell model evolved over 20 years

 The Atlantis more than any other model is the one most-associated with us, because it was the first production model (since 1999?) made in small bunches.
 It was a refined and renamed version of the Rivendell All-Rounder, then made in batches of three in Wisconsin.
 The Atlantis then came out of Osaka a hundred at a time, and reached more riders, and helped get our name and reputation out there.
 Thanks, Atlantis!
 Around 2008, the exchange rate shifted dramatically, and the Japanese-built Atlantis was going up in price 40 percent.
 We predicted doom for sales at that rate, so we brought it back to Wisconsin, where, ironically, it was suddenly somewhat affordable again.

 It was a lower key success for about nine years, during which we’d gained experience with Taiwan bikes and our small-shop builders over there, and when it came to pass that our American supplier didn’t have the tooling to deal with some of the improvements we wanted going forward, so we added a second “line” of Atlantis frames from Taiwan.
 You can still get an American-made Atlantis, but now there’s an option that costs $1200 less and has our latest improvements over an already spectacular frame.
 Four little things, with the significant cumulative effect of making this new Atlantis a slightly better bike.
 The classic has evolved, but it’s still, and obviously, an Atlantis.

 The color is the same Russian creamy blue-green.
 Headbadge, the same.
 Decals are a little different, but I hope we’ve earned your trust there, and you can see the attachments.